The Best 1960s Slang To Get Your Groove On

-Ahh, the 60s.
+Ahh, the 1960s.
 An iconic decade, emblazoned in society’s collective consciousness.
-An era of mind-boggling scientific advancements, free-spirits and the Summer of Love.
+An era of mind-boggling scientific advancements, massive civil rights victories and free-spirited, hippie counterculture.
 It was a time of, let’s face it, all-around wackiness.
-What better way to revel in nostalgia than by revisiting some quintessential 60s slang?
+What better way to revel in nostalgia than by revisiting some quintessential 1960s slang?

 Many of the decade’s cultural symbols have become long-lasting fixtures of modern pop culture (will tie-dye ever truly go out of style?) and the hip lingo of that period is certainly no exception.
-From “far out” to “groovy” and 100s of other alternatives for the word “cool,” the speech of the day gently asked the universe to calm down and take a giant chill pill.
-So sit back, “mellow out” and discover our favorite 60s slang — we think you’ll really “dig it!”
+From “far out” to “groovy” and hundreds of other alternatives for the word “cool,” the speech of the day gently asked the universe to calm down and take a giant chill pill.
+So sit back, mellow out and discover our favorite 1960s slang — we think you’ll really dig it!

 At first glance, this one may sound like a firm command to pick up a shovel and start digging.
 And actually, that’s not far off the mark.
 Thought to be derived from the action of physically “getting below the surface” of something, this phrase was used to make sure that someone understood what you were saying.
 Asking “Can you dig it?” confirms that someone has grasped the “deeper” meaning, so to speak.
 Today, we might say “Do you read me?”